MMALI3287/CloudComputingCSE4267/README.md

 ## Detailed Course Notes

-For in-depth technical details about AWS services, containerization, serverless computing, and more, refer to the [Cloud Computing Technical Notes](cloud_computing_notes.md).
+For in-depth technical details about AWS services, containerization, serverless computing, and more, refer to the [Cloud Computing Technical Notes](cloud_computing_notes.md) and [Cloud Computing Concepts and Foundations](cloud_computing_concepts_and_foundations.md).

 The technical notes include 36 curated video resources covering various cloud computing topics.
 Each video is placed directly after its related content section for easier reference and learning.
 Topics include AWS services, containerization with Docker and Kubernetes, virtualization, Linux, and more.